ie3-institute/PowerSystemDataModel/docs/readthedocs/models/input/grid/gridcontainer.rst

    As of convention, the :code:`SubGridContainers` hold also reference to the transformers leading to higher sub grids and their higher voltage coupling point.

-A synoptic overview of both classes attributes is given here:
+A synoptic overview of both classes' attributes is given here:

 Attributes, Units and Remarks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^